 Weyland must have wandered further away than she’d realized.
 The light was coming from some distance up the hill.
 Sera kept climbing.
 It was close to full dark now, and the trees were thicker here; the moonlight wasn’t cutting it.
 She turned her flashlight on again, and stopped short.

 Inches from her feet, the ground dropped away.
-It was a crater, and a fresh one, the rock still freshly gouged and scorched in places.
+It was a crater, and a fresh one, the rock still gouged and scorched in places.
 A few dead trees teetered precariously on the brink.

 “Hey,” someone said behind her, “What are you doing here?”